JordannTam/ReactContactViewer/README.md

 - **Nested Details**: Additional details about the company and address are nested within each contact card, keeping the information structured and easy to navigate.
 - **Clean and Minimalist UI**: The app sports a clean, minimalist interface, as depicted in the provided screenshot, ensuring a focus on content and usability.

+## Live Demo

+The app is deployed and can be viewed live at [ReactContactViewer](https://main.d1cp9qfhypir2t.amplifyapp.com/).

 ## Installation

 To install and run the app locally: